Geometry of infinite planar maps with high degrees: The dense phase

 A well-known ``one-jump'' principle (see e.g.~\cite{DDS08}) tells us that when $y$ is large, the main contribution to $\mathbb{P}_{p}( W_{k\lfloor p^{a-1} \rfloor} = y)$ is given by those events where the walk $W$ has one increment of size approximately $y$.
 In our case, there exists a constant $C>0$ which may vary from line to line such that Plugging this into \eqref{eq:tailinter} and using the fact that $h^\uparrow(\ell)$ grows like $\sqrt{\ell}$ as $\ell \to \infty$ it follows that Using the above estimate together with \eqref{eq:boundsupbynormal} an easy calculation yields the estimate \eqref{eq:rough}. \endproof

 \begin{lemma} We have the following two almost sure convergences

 \end{lemma} \proof The estimates of the first point of the lemma could be proved by bare hand calculations as those presented in the last lemma, however we chose a different and perhaps lighter route using Tanaka's construction of the walk $W^\uparrow$ conditioned to stay positive \cite{Tan89}.
-To start with let $ \mathrm{Exc}$ be the time and space reversal of a negative excursion of $W$ where $\sigma = \inf \{ k \geq 0 : W_{k} >0\}$.
-One then considers independent copies $ \mathrm{Exc}_{1}, \mathrm{Exc}_{2}, \ldots$ of $ \mathrm{Exc}$ which we glue together in the most natural way to get an infinite walk.
+To start with, let $ \mathrm{Exc}$ be the time and space reversal of a negative excursion of $W$: where $\sigma = \inf \{ k \geq 0 : W_{k} >0\}$.
+One then considers independent copies $ \mathrm{Exc}_{1}, \mathrm{Exc}_{2}, \ldots$ of $ \mathrm{Exc}$ which we concatenate together to get an infinite walk.
 Tanaka \cite{Tan89} proved that the process obtained has the law of $W^\uparrow$ (but started from $0$ and conditioned not to touch $ \mathbb{Z}_{<0}$).